 Co-Director, Field Center for Children's Policy Practice and Research

 Areas of Interest

-Richard J. Gelles is Dean of the School of Social Policy and Practice and the Joanne and Raymond Welsh Chair of Child Welfare and Family Violence.
-He is also Director for the Center for Research on Youth and Social Policy and Co-Director of the Field Center for Children’s Policy Practice and Research.
+Richard J. Gelles is Joanne and Raymond Welsh Chair of Child Welfare and Family Violence, Director for the Center for Research on Youth and Social Policy, Co-Director of the Field Center for Children’s Policy Practice and Research, and former Dean of the School of Social Policy & Practice.
 Gelles is an internationally known expert in domestic violence and child welfare and was influential in the passage of the Adoption and Safe Families Act of 1997.
 Gelles is the author of the highly influential book The Violent Home, which was the first systematic investigation to provide empirical data on domestic violence.
 His more recent books have also made a significant impact in the study of child welfare and family violence.
 He is the author of 24 books and more than 100 articles, chapters and papers.

 Gelles, Richard J. 2011.
 The Third Lie: Why Government Programs Don’t Work—and a Proposal for One that Would.
 Philadelphia, PA: University of Pennsylvania Press.